What level of funding can I expect?

 Samples of more than one genre (not to exceed 30 pages total)

-In addition to the writing portfolio, you will also need to provide: official transcripts of all undergraduate work, three letters of recommendation (we don’t have a recommender’s form), and a brief statement of purpose (500 words or less).
+In addition to the writing portfolio, you will also need to provide: official transcripts of all undergraduate work, three letters of recommendation (we don’t have a recommender’s form), and a brief statement of educational objectives (500 words or less).
 All prose should be double-spaced and in a standard font like Times New Roman.
 See: http://www.hollins.edu/admission/graduate-programs-how-to-apply/

 Sometimes we receive applications in creative nonfiction that are excellent, but just not what we are looking for.
 If you are writing investigative reporting and your goal is to become a journalist, our program is probably not for you.
 However, if you want to write essays or booklength narrative nonfiction or memoir (although we’d like to see some range in the application beyond writing that is all about me), please apply.